toliva/ConnectivityContent/apis/marketplace-feed/1-reference.md

 #### Message Categories

-Each message may belong to one of the following categories (as indicated its `category` property).
+Each message may belong to one of the following categories (as indicated by its `category` property).

 ##### Missing Inventory